-In conclusion, it is remarkable that Match Theory (Selkirk 2011) has not only resulted in a more principled and more streamlined understanding of syntax-prosody mapping relations, but has also opened up new perspectives on many prosodic wellformedness constraints, as they impinge on the otherwise expected isomorphism between syntactic structure and prosodic form.
-Using well-known generalizations about the way phrasal structures in Japanese are parsed into prosodic units as a testing ground, this paper has reported on some preliminary results regarding the role of anti-lapse constraints in pitch accent systems (section

-2), the finer details of hierarchical equality requirements on sister nodes (Myrberg 2013, section 3), the diversity of binarity constraints (section 4), and the necessity of distinguishing separate instantiations of syntax-prosody mapping constraints for higher-level syntactic constituents (Ishihara 2014, section 5).
-Finally, we have ended up with an initial analysis of the Japanese data under consideration (section 6) that gives some idea of the complexity of the system underlying these facts, and of the variety of constraints needed to capture them.
+In conclusion, it is remarkable that Match Theory (Selkirk 2011) has not only resulted in a more principled and more streamlined understanding of syntax-prosody mapping relations, but has also opened up new perspectives on many prosodic well-formedness constraints, as they impinge on the otherwise expected isomorphism between syntactic structure and prosodic form.
+Using well-known generalizations about the way phrasal structures in Japanese are parsed into prosodic units as a testing ground, this chapter has reported on some preliminary results regarding the role of anti-lapse constraints in pitch accent systems (Section 9.2), the finer details of hierarchical equality requirements on sister nodes (Myrberg 2013, Section 9.3), the diversity of binarity constraints (Section 9.4), and the necessity of distinguishing separate instantiations of syntax-prosody mapping constraints for higher-level syntactic constituents (Ishihara 2014; Section 9.5).
+Finally, we have ended up with an initial analysis of the Japanese data under consideration (Section 9.6) that gives some idea of the complexity of the system underlying these facts. and of the variety of constraints needed to capture them.